 Enter your zip code to find out which stations in your area will be moving frequencies and when.

 View this web tutorial to learn how to rescan your TVs and converter boxes to prepare for stations' frequency moves.
+Click the button below for rescanning instructions.

 Want to know which of your local TV stations are moving and when?
 Sign up and we'll keep you in the loop!

 By law, TV stations will be moving at different times starting in the fall of 2018 through the spring of 2020.
 To stay up to date on station moves in your hometown, sign up below and we'll keep you posted.
+You do not have to share your mobile number if you do not want text messages.
+Simply uncheck the box asking for text messages.

 Tools are available to help TV stations, legislators and partner organizations educate viewers on the changes coming to local TV.